 Shiny & Smooth Surfaces

 I’m teaching this special workshop at the Arizona-Sonora Desert Museum in conjunction with our annual ISSA (Scratchboard Society) Exhibition and gathering.
-Limited to 12 students, 9 am to 3 pm. $95 for ISSA members, sign up will begin in July, through the Museum.
-Details to follow.
+Limited to 12 students, 9 am to 4 pm. $99 for ISSA members.
+Register here, or call ASDM: (520) 883-3024

 The shiny surface of chrome is a fascinating subject and the process to create a drawing that replicates the look of chrome is different than the process to create fur.
 The challenge is evaluating & replicating the shapes that fit together to give the illusion of the chrome surface.
 Smooth surfaces can be found in other subjects that aren’t necessarily shiny: skin, fabric, metal, etc. I use a layered stippling technique to create the values of smooth surfaces and some of the mid-values in chrome.
 It’s a method that seems to be quite unique, based on how I’ve seen my colleagues tackle similar surfaces.